traceannwhite/Flexbox-Example/flexbox-theknot.md

 Let's take a moment to examine the **index.html** file.

 In the **head** we will see some additional css being imported for [Font Awesome]().
-It's and online library that provides all of the free icons were using in today's design.
+It's an online library that provides all of the free icons were using in today's design.

 ```html
 <!-- FONT AWESOME -->